databrary/www/databrary/input/pages/access/guide/investigators/access.md

 To share an entire study, click on the "edit study" button at the top of the study page then navigate to the "access" tab on the bottom left and you will study sharing options.
 Here you can also add collaborators to that volume.

+A collaborator is someone that has sufficient privileges to access all private data.
+For example, this can be an individual from your lab or a co-author on a study.

 The two options you will see are:

 - **Private**: Share only with collaborators selected below.